operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 Note: In above output, STATUS as "Running" shows the pods are up and running.

-Step 2: Create below yaml definition of the Custom Resource to create MariaDB Server Instance and database called test-db along with user credentials.
+Step 2: Create below yaml definition of the Custom Resource to create MariaDB Server Instance and database called test-db along with user credentials:

 ```execute
 cat <<'EOF' > MariaDBserver.yaml